-Why line dry laundry
+Why line-dry laundry

 On the other hand, for clothing, we prefer line drying.
-It could be just habit, but line-dried clothing has a different smell and feel that we like.
+It could be just a habit, but line-dried clothing has a different smell and feel that we like.
 Line-dried clothing also lasts longer, which goes very much with my Type 2 nature.
 If I love something, I want to wear it for a very long time.

-What you need to line dry laundry
+What you need to line-dry laundry

-Line dry laundry is not difficult, but you do need a space for it.
-Laundry can be dried as well outdoors as indoors.
+Line-dry laundry is not difficult, but you do need a space for it.
+Laundry can be dried outdoors as well as indoors.

 1. Outdoors

-Over the years I have used many different setups.
-An old-fashioned Ben-More clothesline is probably my favorite, if there is room for a long line, go for it.
+Over the years, I have used many different setups.
+An old-fashioned Ben-More clothesline is probably my favorite.
+If there is room for a long line, go for it.
 And there is something nostalgic about a clothesline across the yard.
 That would also be my first choice if I wanted to line-dry everything, including bedding and towels.

-An outdoor clothes rotary dryer works well too.
-However, do not go for a portable, unless your area gets no wind at all.
+An outdoor clothes rotary dryer works well, too.
+However, do not go for a portable unless your area gets no wind at all.
 It has to be installed in concrete to be stable and stay in place in the wind.

-In small spaces like a balcony, a retractable clothesline is great, we have used one indoors and outdoors.
+In small spaces like a balcony, a retractable clothesline is great.
+We have used one indoors and outdoors.

 2. Indoors